 Shadownova tells the story of Iris Kolrick, an antisocial teenager who finds herself drawn into an ongoing war between the Everto and a ragtag human resistance group.
-There is a fair ammount of action but the main focus is on the characters and their growth, particularly that of the three lead characters Iris Kolrick, Jacob,Freeman and Nikki Fawkner.
+There is a fair amount of action, but the main focus is on the characters and their growth, particularly that of the three lead characters Iris Kolrick, Jacob,Freeman and Nikki Fawkner.

 It all begins with Iris innocently walking to school one morning.
-However just before she arrives a fighter plane swoops overhead and shoots several missiles at the school, destroying it.
+However, just before she arrives, a fighter plane swoops overhead and shoots several missiles at the school, destroying it.
 Iris quickly discovers that no one besides herself can see what happened, including a schoolmate who was half killed in the blast.
-Soon after a man called Cameron Hunter arrives and, after introducing himself as a member of a group called the Everto, tries to kill her.
+Soon after, a man called Cameron Hunter arrives and, after introducing himself as a member of a group called the Everto, tries to kill her.
 Iris is injured but manages to escape.

 Shadownova contains examples of:

 - Blood from the Mouth: All of the survivors of the attack on East High have this for the few pages they remain alive.
 Cross also has this after he's been shot.

 - Deliberate Injury Gambit: Jacob blinds Fury with a flashbang and tries to punch him.
 Fury uses the punch to work out where Jacob is and stabs him.